-Planning a staycation is a great way you can save money this summer.
+Planning a staycation is one of the best ways you can save money fast this summer.
 Take your kids swimming, spend lazy afternoons beside the pool, or go on a picnic.

 8. Do A Home Energy Audit

 If your home isn’t brand new, chances are it’s leaking energy somewhere.
 But, you can save hundreds to thousands of dollars every year by doing a home energy audit.

 Getting the services of a home energy auditor may cost a few hundred dollars but if you want to do a home energy audit yourself, you can use the checklist from the US Department of Energy.